-Spectacular coral and ocean trenches define the Bahamas, a collection of over 700 tiny islands.
-Few places in the world match the beauty of this Lucayan Archipelago that boasts the clearest waters on the entire planet.
-Its resorts, scattered in the 30 inhabited islands, are some of the most luxurious – and they should be, given the backdrop.
-These five top the list.
+Spectacular coral and ocean trenches define the Bahamas, a collection of over 700 tiny islands and 2,400 cays.
+Few places in the world match the beauty of this Lucayan Archipelago, which boasts the most magnificent beaches and clearest waters on the entire planet.
+The resorts and luxury hotels in the Bahamas, scattered in the 30 inhabited islands, are among some of the Caribbean’s most luxurious – and they should be, given the backdrop.
+These five luxury hotels in the Bahamas top the list.

 The Ocean Club